Here’s a list of our recent faculty publications:

 Where STEM binds, and ST(eee)EM flows: A case for where in STEM discourse and practice

 2018.
-Critical Education.
-9(16).Read more
+Critical Education9(16).Read more

 Historical Studies in Education/ Revue d’histoire de l’éducation: A Journal’s Journey from Past to Present